mariandev/HUE-Changer/README.md

 var hc = new Hue_changer();

-After that you can use the function `change` to modify the colors in your images
+After that you can use the function `change_hue` to modify the colors in your images

 var new_image = hc.change(options);